geosp/hello_brain/README.tex.md

 ### Back Propagation Training Using The Gradient Descent Algorithm

-Back propagation is a machine learning algorithm.
+Back propagation is the most widely used machine learning algorithm.
 The algorithm's objective is to find the optimal values for $\hat W$ that will yield expected outputs $\hat P_{o}$ in $\hat N$ through a training process.
 The algorithm's steps are:

 1. Identify the unique set of elements in a training set representing the expected labeled output call it $\hat P'_{o}$.
 2. Generate an initial set of random numbers corresponding to the number of perceptrons in $L_{i}$ in the range $0 \geq w \leq 1$ and use them to construct $\hat W_{n}$ the tensor used to invoke $P$ for every perceptron in $\hat L_{i}$.